-A longtime summer vacation destination, Winnipeg Beach used to see trainloads of people descend each weekend.
+A longtime summer vacation destination, Winnipeg Beach used to see trainloads of people descend each weekend from railway cars.
 The train is long gone, but the visitors still flock here and for good reason.

 A long, wide beach stretches along Lake Winnipeg's western shoreline.
 Shallow, warm waters stretch out as far as the eye can see.
 Being on the eastern edge of the lake and protected from the prevailing western winds, the water tends to be calmer, with small waves.